SamStewart0/ML-AI-Rock-Climbing-Assistant/README.md

 ---

 ### What I'm working on right now:
-* Using RedditAPI to gather 500 diverse images of climbing walls to improve model accuracy.
+* Currently scaling the dataset from an initial "Gold Standard" of 330 augmented images to a target of 800+ via model-assisted auto-labeling.

 ---